 If this is your first step into the healthcare industry or you earn a technical degree, consider becoming more skilled in this field by applying for entry-level jobs.

 Patient representatives connect with administrative professionals and care providers on a daily basis, broadening their understanding of this field as a whole.
-Minnesota patient representatives report an average annual income of $38,210 (Bureau of Labor Statistics, 2016).
-This field is growing steadily, with a 4% increase in job openings expected by 2024 (O*Net, 2016).
+Minnesota patient representatives report an average annual income of $42,710.

-Medical information is a more technologically demanding field, so demand for medical records technicians is expected to increase 10% by 2024 (O*Net, 2016).
-On average, medical records technicians earn $44,890 per year in Minnesota (BLS, 2016).
+Medical information is a more technologically demanding field, so demand for medical records technicians is expected to increase 10% over the decade leading up to 2028.
+On average, medical records technicians earn $55,450 per year in Minnesota.

 Managers may oversee small, mid-sized, or large teams to ensure that proper protocols are followed.
-Per the Bureau of Labor Statistics, the mean income for a medical manager is $103,000 per year (2016).
-From 2014 through 2024, job openings for medical managers may swell 15% in Minnesota (O*Net, 2016).
+The mean income for a medical manager is $111,360 per year.
+From 2018 through 2028, job openings for medical managers are projected to swell by 17% in Minnesota.